iomonad/tentacles/README.md

 ```

 The Github API is massive and great.
 I can't demonstrate every API call.
 Everything is generally just as easy as the above examples, and I'm working hard to document things as well as possible, so go explore!

-Here are some lovely [Marginalia docs](http://raynes.github.com/tentacles).
-I also wrote a demonstrational [blog post](http://blog.raynes.me/blog/2011/12/02/waving-our-tentacles/) about Tentacles that I intend to keep updated with future releases.

 If you run into something that isn't documented well or you don't understand, look for the API call on the Github API [docs](http://developer.github.com/v3/).
 If you feel like it, please submit a pull request with improved documentation.
 Let's make this the most impressive Github API library around!